Yuezi-1223/yuezi.github.io/backup/Study Note - European Art History - Part 1.md

 - Known as the inventor of cubism
 - Known for Guernica (anti-war painting in 1937\)

-Modern art: why is it ugly LMAO
-Why would an artist paint like this

 - Picasso skilled at naturalism, creating an image that looks lifelike
 - An opportunity to think about abstraction